bobertlo/vmd/README.md

-- **Paragraphs:** which can be any series of string tokens, including basic strings of text (words and punctuation) as well as intermixed `code` text, *emphasis* text, **bold** text, and [links](https://example.com/), sperated by very forgiving whitespaces, which cannot extend over a blank newline.
-These lines are treated as a list of string tokens, with all whitspace rendered as a single space.
+- **Paragraphs:** which can be any series of string tokens, including basic strings of text (words and punctuation) as well as intermixed `code` text, *emphasis* text, **bold** text, and [links](https://example.com/), seperated by whitespace, which cannot extend over a blank newline.
-- **Headings:** which may only contain plain text title,
+- **Headings:** which may only contain plain text in their title, and have different levels.
 - **Quote Blocks:** which are treated the same as paragpraphs, but enclosed in a special formatting, to indent them inward in the final document.
 - **Code Blocks:** which simply present their content verbatin.